syeung14/self-dev/games/Tears Of The Kingdom | Get Link “OVERPOWERED” At The Very Beginning.md

 `sneak up and mount` one, and many in this area don't even `need to be calmed down` to ride,
 then take your new shiny horse up to this stable in the northwest.
 I'm using a different stable
 in this footage but go to the one Northwest of Lookout Landing, register that horse by talking
-to the guy at the counter which will give you a `pony points card` then if you happen to have
-breath of the wild save data on your system, board that horse at the stable which allows you
+to the guy at the counter which will give you a `pony points card` then if `you happen to have ` `breath of the wild` save data on your system, board that horse at the stable which allows you
-to then take out any breath of the wild horses that you saved at the Stables from that game, this could get you `a much higher tier horse` than you could possibly find near the starting area, now still at that same stable that you're at, walk inside and talk to the vendor to sleep there, that should give you enough Pony points to unlock the `towing harness`, from The Stables catalog this allows you to stick things onto the back of your horse which we will be putting
+to then take out any breath of the wild horses that you saved at the Stables from that game, this could get you `a much higher tier horse` than you could possibly find near the starting area, now still at that same stable that you're at, walk inside and talk to the vendor to sleep there, that should give you enough Pony points to unlock the `towing harness` from The Stables catalog this allows you to stick things onto the back of your horse which we will be putting
-to use for combat purposes, from that stable head really close by Northwest despite your
+to use for combat purposes, from that stable `head really close by` Northwest despite your

 Find Hestu